DaviAraujoCC/Githubrunner-operator/README.md

 **The main purpose of this project is to create a simple autoscale for self-hosted github runners.**

-When we began to use self hosted runners the main problem was how to increase the number of runners when the developers are using it at the same time.
-This operator do this by modifying runners replicas value according to the usage.
+When we began to use self hosted runners the main problem was how to increase the number of replicas when the usage was too high and we needed a simple solution to implement this in our current runners deployed in our cluster.
+This operator do this by modifying runners replicas value according to the usage and strategies.

-The strategy used is, when the percentage of idle runners is less than 40% a calculation is made and replicas are set based on the result of this expression: `(Replicas + (Replicas / 2))`, otherside when the percentage of idle runners is more than 80%, replicas are set using the expression `(Replicas - (Replicas / 3))`.

 This project was inspirated from https://github.com/hurbcom/github-runner-autoscale.